Everything Goes (game show)

 Everything Goes is a game show that aired in the US from 12 September 1981 to 28 September 1988, with comedian Kip Addotta as host.
 It originally aired on Escapade for its first three years, then moved to the Playboy Channel in 1984 (which aired reruns of those first three seasons, and produced new episodes under the title The All-New Everything Goes).
 The show was produced by Scott Sternberg Productions.
-It was described as a "sort of cross between Hollywood Squares and strip-poker.
+It was described as a "sort of cross between Hollywood Squares and strip-poker".

-The show's theme song was "Piccadilly" by Squeeze; while the open used only the instrumental open/close of the song (with a drumroll in between, to punctuate host Addotta's intro), the full-length version was used during the closing credits.
+The show's theme song was "Piccadilly" by Squeeze; while the open used only the instrumental open/close of the song (with a drumroll in between, to punctuate host Addotta's introduction), the full-length version was used during the closing credits.

 Gameplay

 Two contestants, male and female, dressed in a different themed costume for each episode (Prom King/Queen, Cowboy/Cowgirl), along with Addotta and three celebrity panellists made up of popular TV personalities of the period.

 Each panellist gave their own answer to a question asked by Addotta, and the contestant would have to agree or disagree with the celebrity (much like Hollywood Squares).
 If the contestant chose correctly, he or she could remove one item of clothing from the opposing player.
 If not, the contestant would have one of his/her own articles of clothing removed by the opponent.
 The contestants wore an equal number of items to be removed.